dali-lab/ios-workshop/README.md

 ## Part 2: iOS App dev

 ### Step 1: Get the starter code
 Click the clone or download button.
 Click the "Open in Xcode" button and this will open it right in Xcode.
-If you are not using Safari or it doesn't show up, download zip file, unzip, and open "iOS Workshop.xcodeproj".
+If you are not using Safari or it doesn't show up, download zip file, unzip, and open "DALI Yak.xcodeproj".

 ### Step 2: Your'e ready!
 iOS development is very handy in that it requires little to no configuration to get started, even on an existing project.